-Upon Cognitive Level CO1 Analyze the performance of single phase transformers by regulation, losses and efficiency of single phase transformers.
+Upon successful completion of the course, the student will be able to: Cognitive Level CO1 Analyze the performance of single phase transformers by regulation, losses and efficiency of single phase transformers.
 K4 CO2 Analyze the performance of Parallel transformers, control voltages with tap changing methods K4 CO3 Apply the concept of three-phase to two-phase transformation and electromechanical energy conversion.
 K2 CO4 Mitigate the ill-effects of armature reaction and commutation in dc machines.
 K4 CO5 Determine the torque production mechanism and control the speed of dc motors.
 K2